weaverbel/intro-computational-thinking/content/3-lesson.md

 ---

-*Decomposition* is really important in programming.
+*Decomposition* is really important in problem breakdown, but especially so in programming.
 The computer must be told precisely what to do, and in what order, so problems must be broken down into discrete parts and each section coded appropriately.

 Suppose we want to find the ten words most commonly used in a text.
 How would we go about that?